yutak23/svelte-kit-sessions/README.md

 [![integration test](https://github.com/yutak23/svelte-kit-sessions/actions/workflows/integration-test.yaml/badge.svg)](https://github.com/yutak23/svelte-kit-sessions/actions/workflows/integration-test.yaml)
 ![style](https://img.shields.io/badge/code%20style-airbnb-ff5a5f.svg)

-**svelte-kit-sessions** is user-friendly session management module for Svelte-Kit.
+**svelte-kit-sessions** is user-friendly session management module for SvelteKit.
 Effortlessly integrate efficient session handling into your projects.
 Session is stored in the store (ex.
 Redis, Cloudflare KV, etc.), not in a cookie.

 ## Features

-- **Easy session management**
+- **Easy Session Management:**
-  `svelte-kit-sessions` can be used for a variety of scenarios, including your own authentication or issuing sessions after authentication with OpenID Connect.
-Designed for flexible use, such as storing user information in sessions or storing JWT.
+  Use `svelte-kit-sessions` for various scenarios, including authentication and issuing sessions with OpenID Connect.
+It's flexible, allowing user info storage in sessions or using JWTs.
-- **Customizable Store**
+- **Customizable Store:**
-  You can choose the best storage for your needs.
-From the default MemoryStore to versatile options like Redis and Cloudflare KV, you can customize.
+  Choose the ideal storage for your needs.
+Options range from the default MemoryStore to Redis and Cloudflare KV.
-- **Also available in edge environments**
+- **Edge Environment Support:**
-  `svelte-kit-sessions` also supports use in the Edge environment such as Cloudflare Pages Functions(Cloudflare Workers).
+  `svelte-kit-sessions` is compatible with Edge environments like Cloudflare Pages Functions (Cloudflare Workers).

-Maximize your SvelteKit development with **svelte-kit-sessions** – the smart choice for modern web applications.
+Enhance your SvelteKit development with **svelte-kit-sessions**, the ideal solution for modern web apps.

 ## Installation